A Dad Admitted He Has “No Interest” In His Daughter’s Hobbies And The Internet Had Words

 He spends plenty of time fishing, camping, and coding with his two sons, though.

-There’s no question that parents are not always enthralled with whatever hobby or interest their kids decide to hone in on that week.
+There’s no question that parents are not always enthralled by whatever hobby or interest their kids decide to home in on that week.
 From Paw Patrol to Minecraft to maybe even a favorite genre of music or sport, there is no rule that says parents need to love whatever their kids do.
 However, most parents will still engage, learn, and try their best to show some sort of interest.

 Reddit has discovered one dad who didn’t quite get that memo.